viral98/blog/_posts/2021-02-01-codesigning-electron.md

 ### Certificates

-Your auto updation doesn't necessarily require certificates, but its honestly worthless to incorporate autoupdates without this - Especially in MacOS, you wont be able to distribute your app at all to begin with, leading to a situation where you build the app and auto update your own app.
+Your auto update doesn’t necessarily require certificates, but it's honestly worthless to incorporate auto-updates without this - Especially in MacOS, you won't be able to distribute your app at all, to begin with, leading to a situation where you build the app and auto-update your own app.
 Buy the certificates for the respective platforms.
-I'll be assuming you have the certificates handy!
+I’ll be assuming you have the certificates handy!

 ### Some CI platform for releases

-From a PR merger -> updating the desktop app at the client's end there are a whole lot of things which need to happen in order to get this module working correctly.
-You can opt to do all of this manually, but having a CI makes life a lot lot easier.
+From a PR merger -> updating the desktop app at the client’s end there are a whole lot of things that need to happen in order to get this module working correctly.
+You can opt to do all of this manually, but having a CI makes life a lot easier.

 ## Getting Started

 Code Signing for someone having no experience with actual development and handling fancy infrastructure handling tools is DAUNTING.
 However, it can be streamlined fairly easily.
-Your autoupdates essentially rely on two major modules
+Your auto-updates essentially rely on two major modules

 However, we need this, period.
-Code signing is a non negotiable thing which you should set up early on in the development phases.
-For windows, it requires you to buy a digicert based certificate (there are other fancier & more pricey methods but for most startups, this is the sweet spot for ROI).
-Things over on the apple side of things are pretty straightforwad.
+Code signing is a non-negotiable thing that you should set up early on in the development phases.
+For windows, it requires you to buy a DigiCert based certificate (there are other fancier & more pricey methods but for most startups, this is the sweet spot for ROI).
+Things over on the apple side of things are pretty straightforward.
 Just make a project in your developer account!

 ### For Mac